BreakoutRoom4/SubHub/README.md

 **Required Must-have Stories**

+* Navigation tab [x]
+* Login screen [x]
-* List Viewer of different livestreams
+* List Viewer of different livestreams []
-* A search feature for livestreams and possibly channels
+* A search feature for livestreams and possibly channels []
-* An ADD stream/follow button
+* An ADD stream/follow button []
-* sign in with youtube/google services
+* sign in with youtube/google services []
-* sync up with youtube/google services
+* sync up with youtube/google services []
-* Opens the youtube app or the corresponding link to the stream in your browser.
+* Opens the youtube app or the corresponding link to the stream in your browser. []

 **Optional Nice-to-have Stories**

-* Create a profile page/customize
+* Create a profile page/customize []
-* different "hubs" where user can designate their own groups of youtubers/streamers to watch (ex: i create a tab for specifically minecraft streamers that i follow, etc)
+* different "hubs" where user can designate their own groups of youtubers/streamers to watch (ex: i create a tab for specifically minecraft streamers that i follow, etc) []
-* notifications on/off option for tabs/streamers
+* notifications on/off option for tabs/streamers []
-* Ability to watch the stream on the app itself if possible.
+* Ability to watch the stream on the app itself if possible. []
-* Tab of top streamers if the Youtube API allows for it.
+* Tab of top streamers if the Youtube API allows for it. []
-* Recommendations of different livestreams based on who you follow.
+* Recommendations of different livestreams based on who you follow. []

 ### 2. Screen Archetypes